ministryofjustice/analytical-platform-aws-security/modules/securityhub/README.md

 # Deployment

-As explained previously, this lambda is deployed by Terraform.
+As explained previously, this module is deployed by Terraform.
 This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Account.